drashna/qmk_mkdocs/docs/hardware_keyboard_guidelines.md

   #endif
   ```

+!!! warning
-?> If you define options using `post_config.h` as in the above example, you should not define the same options in the keyboard- or user-level `config.h`.
+    If you define options using `post_config.h` as in the above example, you should not define the same options in the keyboard- or user-level `config.h`.

 ### `rules.mk`